Customers or visitors to this website are referred to as “you” or “your”. Set3 Solutions Ltd. trading as brand “Set3” is referred to as “us” or “we”.

 We may transfer the personal information that we collect from you to a destination outside of the European Economic Area (EEA) if necessary for the processing purposes we have described (including where we transfer your personal information to third parties).
 In these cases, one of our suppliers may process your personal information.
 By submitting your personal information, you agree to this transfer, storing or processing.

-Where your personal information is transferred to third parties or outside of the EEA we will put in place appropriate protection to make sure your personal data remains adequately protected and that it is processed in accordance with this policy.
+Such countries may not have the same data protection laws as the UK and EEA.
+Where your personal information is transferred to third parties or outside of the EEA we will put in place appropriate protection to make sure your personal data remains adequately protected and that it is processed in accordance with this policy (as permitted in accordance with Article 46 of the General Data Protection Regulations).

 7. Data security